jyhi/mdbfs/README.md

 You can specify some options in `cmake` to customize your build:

-- `-DBUILD_DOCUMENTATION`: Enable build target for API documentation using Doxygen in HTML, default to `ON`
+- `-DBUILD_DOCUMENTATION`: Enable build target for API documentation using Doxygen in HTML, default to `OFF`
-  - However, the documentation is not built automatically (not in `ALL` target).
+  - The documentation is not built automatically (not in `ALL` target).
 To build the API documentation, use `make docs` (or equivalences in other build systems).
+- `-DBUILD_SQLITE3`: Enable the SQLite3 database backend, default to `ON`

+The following options make parts of code be statically compiled into the binary:

+- `-DSTATIC_SQLITE3`: Statically compile the SQLite3 library into the backend, default to `OFF`
+- `-DSTATIC_FUSE`: Statically compile the FUSE code into the binary, default to `OFF`
+- `-DSTATIC_LIBGCC`: Statically compile `libgcc` into the binary, default to `OFF`
+- `-DSTATIC_LIBSTDCXX`: Statically compile `libstdc++` into the binary, default to `OFF`

 [cmake]: https://cmake.org